substance/hub/README.md

 # hub

-Experimental server for realtime collab
+Experimental server for realtime collab.

 On server: